Multi-Session Visual SLAM for Illumination Invariant Re-Localization in Indoor Environments: CONCLUSION

-Results in this paper suggest that regardless of the visual features used, similar localization performance is possible using a multi-session approach.
+Results in this paper suggest that regardless of the visual features used, similar re-localization performance is possible using a multi-session approach.
 The choice of the visual features could then be based on computation and memory cost, specific hardware requirements (like a GPU) or licensing conditions.
 The more illumination invariant the visual features are, the less sessions are required to reach the same level of performance.
+Graph reduction can further decrease significantly memory usage of multi-session maps while keeping high re-localization performance, at cost of slightly worst re-localization accuracy.
+As an improvement, a better selection of which nodes to keep in the multi-session map using a strategy described in \citep{muhlfellner2016summary, halodova2019predictive} may help improve re-localization performance and accuracy when graph reduction is applied.